rdbumstead/salesforce-platform-architect-portfolio/docs/guides/02-Program-Charter.md

 - \> 20% of visitors interact with "API Tester" or "Resume Builder" (verified via Custom Events).
   - api_test_executed: User successfully calls an endpoint in the API Tester.
   - resume_download_pdf: User exports a resume in Creative Mode.
-  - resilience_test_triggered: User toggles the "Chaos Mode" switch.
+  - resilience_test_triggered: User toggles the "Resilience Simulation" switch.

 **Reach:**